MegavexNetwork/scoreboard-library/README.md

   memory leak.
 - One player cannot have more than one Sidebar or TeamManager at the same time, it will throw an exception (atleast for now).
-- Not thread-safe and should only be used from the main thread (atleast for now).
+- Should only be used from the main thread (most of the heavy work will still be done async anyways).

 ## Building